ckaylor/fundamentals-of-gis/Vector Operations.md

 -   `SEtracts2010.shp`
 -   `educ_utm.shp`

-Next, set up your Environment in ArcCatalog and ArcMap.
+Before you begin, set up your Environment in ArcCatalog and ArcMap.
 This will specify a location for all of your outputs when running different operations.
 Select the Geoprocessing file menu, and choose Environments.

 ![](images/ArcMapMenuEnvironments.png)